UsirusenIkon/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse.
+- I would like to thank Microverse for these Design Guidelines
-- Hat tip to anyone whose code was used
+- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).
-- Inspiration
+- Hat tip to anyone whose code was used 🤝
-- etc
+- Inspiration 🔥

 <p align="right">(<a href="#readme-top">back to top</a>)</p>